VeriTeknik/registry/extensions/README.md

 ## /vp API Extension

-The `/vp` (v-plugged) API provides enhanced filtering capabilities for the registry endpoints.
+The `/vp` (v-plugged) API provides enhanced filtering capabilities and statistics tracking for the registry endpoints.

 ### Endpoints